 The central train station of Nice is the Gare de Nice-Ville.
 Although there are two other train stations, Riquier and St Augustin, in east and west Nice respectively, most travellers will be using the Gare de Nice-Ville.
-Built in 1867 in typical grand 19th-century style, the station is now struggling to meet the demands of the 21st-century crowds that fill it during the summer.
-An ongoing renovation is aiming to bring Nice train station into the 21st century.
+Built in 1867 in typical grand 19th-century style, the station has recently undergone a major overhaul to bring the station into the 21st century.

 If you need to buy a ticket or pick up a ticket you've purchased online you need to get there early!
 It's a busy station, particularly in summer and lines are long.

-You can buy domestic and international tickets at a ticket counter but most people prefer to avoid the queue and purchase the ticket from one of the machines.
-The procedure is fairly straightforward ; you turn a knob and push to select your destination, date, number of tickets etc. You can pay by credit card.
+You can buy domestic and international tickets at the ticket office but most people prefer to avoid the queue and purchase the ticket from one of the machines.

 Checking for Delays

 Trains on the Cote d'Azur are far less punctual than they should be.
 The infrastructure is vulnerable and strikes are not unknown.
-For up-to-the-minute information on train delays, check Gares En Mouvement.
+For up-to-the-minute information on train delays, check gares-sncf.com

 Getting to the Train Station

 From Vieux Nice or the Promenade des Anglais: Take the tramway Line 1 along ave Jean-Medecin and walk 150m west to the station.